shshen-closer/shshen-closer.github.io/_pages/about.md

 * I am an associate researcher (postdoctor) at [the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center](https://iai.ustc.edu.cn/iai/index.html).
 My collaborative supervisors are Prof. [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/), and Prof. [Xun Chen](http://staff.ustc.edu.cn/~xunchen/).
 * I received my Ph.D. degree in Data Science from the University of Science and Technology of China in July 2024, supervised by Prof. [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/),  and received my Bachelor degree in Measurement and Control Technology and Instrument from Wuhan University in July 2018.
-* My research interests include data mining, knowledge discovery, user modeling, and intelligent education. **If you have any questions regarding my research, are interested in potential collaboration, or would like to discuss any other matters, please do not hesitate to contact me.
+* My research interests include data mining, knowledge discovery, user modeling, and intelligent education. **If you have any questions regarding my research, or may be interested in potential collaboration, or would like to discuss any other matters, please do not hesitate to contact me.
 I look forward to the opportunity to cooperate with you.**

 # 🔥 News